copperwater/xNetHack/doc/xnh-changelog-7.0.md

   undead, and animals never are.
 Higher Charisma results in a slightly better chance to avoid getting stunned.
 - Nazgul can innately see invisible.
+- On February 2 (Groundhog Day), woodchucks can randomly generate.

 ### Interface changes